-Our Archaeology MPhil and PhD programmes are research degrees, conducted as supervised independent study, assessed through a single written document that is supported with a viva voce examination.
+Our Archaeology MPhil and PhD programmes at the Newcastle University are research degrees, conducted as supervised independent study, assessed through a single written document that is supported with a viva voce examination.

 Both degrees involve the production of new knowledge through original research and advanced scholarship, exploring a field of academic study in detail.
 This involves detailed understanding of the methods, techniques and approaches needed to produce such knowledge, and the wider context of the subject of study.